flub78/multitenant/doc/development/development.md

 * Generate the REST API
 * End-to-End tests

-I describe the workflow that I consider the most convenient in which the tables are created first in phpmyadmin and then the migration is generated from the table schema.
-If you are more comfortable writing migrations in PHP.
+This is the workflow that I consider the most convenient in which the tables are created first in phpmyadmin and then the migration is generated from the table schema.
+If you are more comfortable writing migrations in PHP you can skip this step and create the migration with Artisan.

     php artisan make:migration Profiles